 Low income families can receive public assistance in New Jersey from several statewide programs and resources.
 The primary government agency that administers the emergency assistance programs is the New Jersey Department of Human Services.
-Learn about the various resources administered below.
+Learn about the various resources administered by county or city below.

 The New Jersey Department of Human Services provides access to mainstream medical care for children and adults.
 Services are tailored to the needs of families in a variety of situations, whether it is an elderly Medicaid recipient, a low-income worker in a job without health benefits, the unemployed, an individual with a developmental disability, or a family who incurs catastrophic expenses from their child's illness.

 The New Jersey Catastrophic Illness in Children Relief Fund (CICRF) provides eligible low to moderate income families with cash grants and financial assistance.
 The money can be used to pay off previously incurred medical bills and debts that may have been incurred by their child.
 The public assistance from the CICRF program can be used to pay medical bills that exceed 10% of the first $100,000 of the applicants total household income, plus up to 15% of any income in excess of $100,000.

 The types of bills and debts that are paid for is wide ranging, and can include the following.
 For children ages zero to 21, covered medical expenses include, but are not limited to, home health care expenses, medical transportation, special ambulatory care, acute or specialized in- or out-patient hospital care, prescription medications, medical equipment, medically-related home and vehicle modifications such as wheelchair lifts or ramps.

 Medicaid as well as NJ FamilyCare can be used by residents to receive health care.
 These services are public programs that are funded by both the state as well as the federal government, and provide health insurance coverage for over 1 million individuals across New Jersey.
 The program will focus on income-eligible families who are disabled, aged, blind or senior citizens.